Types of life insurance riders

-Riders make your life insurance policy more flexible either by adding useful features or extending coverage to situations that a standard policy might not allow.
-For example, an accelerated death benefit rider will let you take some of your death benefit early if you're diagnosed with a terminal illness.
-With a standard policy, your beneficiaries would only receive your death benefit after you die.
+Life insurance riders make your life insurance policy more flexible, and they add useful features.
+For example, an accelerated death benefit rider can let you claim your death benefit yourself while you're still alive if you're diagnosed with a qualifying serious illness.
+Without this rider, only your beneficiaries would be able to claim your death benefit after you die.

 Is it worth adding a rider to my life insurance?

 It depends on the type of life insurance rider, as well as what you need from your policy.
 For example, if you suspect you'd need extra financial support if you develop a serious health condition later in life, it may make sense to get a health-related rider that lets you claim some of your death benefit under certain circumstances.

 However, adding any sort of rider might increase your premium, perhaps significantly.
 Quote your policy both with and without the rider you're considering to see how much it changes your price.

 Many types of life insurance riders are designed to help people experiencing certain health-related circumstances.
 Some are focused on families, and others can change your coverage amount or policy type.
 Here are some of the most common types of riders in life insurance.

 Accelerated death benefit riders are also called terminal illness riders.
 They're a type of living benefit rider, which lets you claim some or all of your death benefit while you're still alive if you meet certain conditions.

 With an ADB or terminal illness rider, if you are diagnosed with a qualifying serious/terminal health condition (as defined in the rider's terms), you can claim a payout from your death benefit while you're still alive.
 Your insurance company may subtract the amount you take out from the death benefit your beneficiaries receive upon your death.